-Power Development Plan VIII has been approved
+Although Power Development Planning VIII has been approved, many shortcomings still exist

 Third, the reserve capacity in the event of the plant failure and the line breakdown must still ensure energy security.
 Therefore, we must consider if that reserve is safe enough, or if it is all about reaching the high share of RE, to achieve the net emission target of “zero” by 2050 while ignoring the actual situation and electricity demand.